febriyan9346/X1-Ecochain-Auto-Bot/README.md

 ### Error: Invalid private key

-Pastikan private key Anda:
+Make sure your private key:
-- Memiliki panjang 64 karakter (tanpa 0x) atau 66 karakter (dengan 0x)
+- Has 64 characters (without 0x) or 66 characters (with 0x)
-- Format hexadecimal yang valid
+- Valid hexadecimal format
-- Tidak ada spasi atau karakter tambahan
+- No spaces or extra characters

 ### Error: Authentication failed

-- Cek koneksi internet Anda
+- Check your internet connection
-- Pastikan API endpoint masih aktif
+- Make sure API endpoint is still active
-- Tunggu beberapa saat dan coba lagi
+- Wait a moment and try again

-## 📊 Fitur yang Akan Datang
+## 📊 Upcoming Features

-- [ ] Support untuk proxy
+- [ ] Proxy support
-- [ ] Dashboard web interface
+- [ ] Web dashboard interface
-- [ ] Notifikasi Telegram
+- [ ] Telegram notifications
-- [ ] Auto export hasil ke CSV
+- [ ] Auto export results to CSV
-- [ ] Multi-threading untuk akun banyak
+- [ ] Multi-threading for multiple accounts

-## 🤝 Kontribusi
+## 🤝 Contributing

-Kontribusi sangat diterima!
-Silakan:
+Contributions are welcome!
+Please:

-1. Fork repository ini
+1. Fork this repository
-2. Buat branch fitur (`git checkout -b feature/AmazingFeature`)
+2. Create feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit perubahan (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push ke branch (`git push origin feature/AmazingFeature`)
+4. Push to branch (`git push origin feature/AmazingFeature`)
-5. Buat Pull Request
+5. Create Pull Request

 ## 📝 License

-Project ini dilisensikan di bawah MIT License - lihat file [LICENSE](LICENSE) untuk detail.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## ⚠️ Disclaimer

-Bot ini dibuat untuk keperluan edukasi dan testing di testnet.
-Penggunaan di mainnet atau untuk tujuan yang melanggar Terms of Service adalah tanggung jawab pengguna.
+This bot is created for educational purposes and testing on testnet.
+Use on mainnet or for purposes that violate Terms of Service is at user's own risk.

 **Use at your own risk!**

 ## 💬 Support

-Jika Anda menemukan bug atau memiliki saran:
+If you find bugs or have suggestions:

 - 🐛 [Report Bug](https://github.com/febriyan9346/X1-Ecochain-Auto-Bot/issues)
 - 💡 [Request Feature](https://github.com/febriyan9346/X1-Ecochain-Auto-Bot/issues)